dnguyenv/ftp-arq/README.md

 In order to allow traffic in/out to/from NCSU lab's box, you probably need to make changes to the firewall

+In this project, I use UDP/7735 for file transfer UDP/7737 for ACK transactions purpose

 Enable UDP on port 7735:

 ```code